-If your parish has to do lots of fundraising to pay for the regular church bills such as the quota, it may be time to look at the levels of giving within the congregation.
-Whilst it is reasonable to ask the local community for help in replacing the church roof, or re-ordering to provide a community space, the everday running costs should be met by the congregation.
+If your Mission Area has to do lots of fundraising to pay for the regular church bills such as the Share, it may be time to look at the levels of giving within the congregation.
+Whilst it is reasonable to ask the local community for help in replacing the church roof, or re-ordering to provide a community space, the everyday running costs should be met by the congregation.
 It may be useful to look at the Stewardship area of this website if you are in this position.

 However, community fundraising is a great opportunity to raise money for special projects.
 It can also provide an opportunity for the church to reach out into the community, and to bring the community together.